Model your business economics with precision. Calculate CAC, LTV, payback periods, and ROAS for both SaaS subscriptions and e-commerce businesses.

 Pro Tip: Small improvements in retention often have bigger impact than acquisition improvements

-CAC is the total cost to acquire one paying customer, including all marketing and sales expenses.
-It's calculated by dividing your total acquisition costs by the number of customers acquired in that period.
-This helps you understand if your marketing is profitable.
+CAC is the total cost to acquire one paying customer, including all marketing and sales expenses (ad spend, salaries, tools, agencies).
+Calculate it by dividing total acquisition costs by the number of customers acquired in that period.
+Include fully-loaded costs: if you spend $10,000 and acquire 100 customers, your CAC is $100.
+Exclude one-time setup costs but include ongoing operational expenses.

-ROAS (Return on Ad Spend) measures revenue generated per dollar spent on advertising.
-ROI includes all costs and measures profit.
+ROAS (Return on Ad Spend) measures revenue generated per dollar spent on advertising (Revenue ÷ Ad Spend).
+ROI includes all costs and measures profit (Profit ÷ Total Investment).
 ROAS focuses on marketing efficiency, while ROI shows overall business profitability.
+For sustainable growth, you need both strong ROAS (2-4x) and positive ROI (>20% typically).